opnfv/functest/docs/devguide/index.rst

 enabled only for CI tests from Production CI pods.

 The architecture and associated API is described in previous chapter.
-If you want to push your results from CI, you just have to use the API at the end of your script.
+If you want to push your results from CI, you just have to call the API at the end of your script.

 You can also reuse a python function defined in functest_utils.py::